Pat Casey (baseball): Coaching career

 After his playing career ended, Casey became head baseball coach at George Fox University, where he earned his undergraduate degree in 1990, also playing basketball for the school while coaching baseball.
 In seven seasons at George Fox, his baseball team compiled a 171–114–1 record.

 In 1995, he was named head coach at Oregon State, where through the 2018 season, he had compiled a 900–458–6 record.
 Casey focused on recruiting players from the Pacific Northwest.
 He guided the Beavers to three straight 45+ win seasons, including back-to-back Pac-10 championships, six trips to the College World Series, and three national championships.
 He is the only coach in NCAA history to lead a team to the National Championship after playing in six elimination games, which he accomplished twice (in 2006 and 2018).
 After winning the 2006 national championship, the program received its first ever number 1 ranking by all four college baseball polls.
 He was named the Pac-12 Coach of the year in 2005, 2006, 2011, 2013 and 2017, and was named Baseball America Coach of the Year in 2006 and NCBWA Coach of the Year in 2017.
 In 2010, Casey was named Baseball America's Coach of the Decade for the years 2000–2009.
 On September 6, 2018, Casey announced his retirement from Oregon State.

-During his career, Notre Dame and Texas offered him the position of head coach, but Casey decided to stay at Oregon State.
+During his career, Notre Dame (after 2006 season) and Texas (after 2016 season) offered him the position of head coach, but Casey decided to stay at Oregon State.